fresh4/V2V-IoT-Research/README.md

 With all requirements met, you should be able to record TPMS data.
 Use the `record_tpms.sh` script under the `bash_scripts/` directory to start.
 It will read 315MHz by default but this can be modified to any desired frequency. `record_tpms.sh -f 433.95M` will switch to reading on the 433.95 channel.
 Any arguments compatible with `rtl_433` will work if appended after the script, too.
 The script does run certain arguments by default, however, so check out the script.

+The `multi_record_tpms.sh` script will allow you to record from two separate SDRs at the same time with no further configuration.
+You of course need two SDRs plugged into your device.

 Decoded TPMS data will be saved under a local Sqlite database called `samples.db` in the project root directory.
 This format is great as it can be efficiently queried and filtered.

 You can convert the table itself to a more easily usable csv via the `tpms_csv.sh` script under `bash_scripts/` as well.
 It will be saved under the `outputs/` directory.
 You can specify a different file name using `tpms_csv.sh <filename>.csv` (extension optional).

+> NOTE: These scripts utilize OBD-II to capture vehicle speed.
+An OBD reader should be plugged in (or otherwise connected in the case of a Bluetooth OBD-II interface) but is optional. \
+> If you do decide to read OBD, you will need to make sure you are added to the `dialout` group.
+The `setup.sh` script should take care of this, and other dependencies, but you can make sure by running the `groups` command and checking if `dialout` is listed.
+If not you can run the command `sudo usermod -a -G dialout $USER`.